Proposal Writing

 In the AEC industry, every detail counts, from the beginning of a project to the end.
 A well-constructed title page can set the tone, show professionalism, and resonate with the values and expectations of your prospective clients.
 Here are some key tips to ensure your title page captures attention:

-Have a Catchy Title
+Have a catchy title

 The title is, without a doubt, the most important part of a proposal title page.
 It directs the reader’s attention and sets the stage for what’s to follow.
 It is the first aspect that the reader will process, and it shapes their initial perception of the entire proposal.